 Initialize a pin to be used as GPIO.
-Currently only implemented (and required) for RP2040 (Pico).
+This is required on RP2040 and for some pins on ESP32.

 returns: Pid | error | {error, Reason}

 Start the GPIO driver port

 The GPIO port driver will be stared and registered as gpio.
 If the port has already been started through the gpio:open/0 or gpio:start/0 the command will fail.
 The use of gpio:open/0 or gpio:start/0 is required before using any functions that require a GPIO pid as a parameter.